mmusil25/CorGraphProject/CorticalVision/README.md

+## Cortical Vision

 In this work two neural inspired algorithms are combined.
-A convolutional neural network (CNN) which performs well on image recognition tasks and Numenta's spatial pooler(SP)[3] which is an unsupervised algorithm meant to capture statistical information in the same way as the neocortex.
+A convolutional neural network which performs well on image recognition tasks and Numenta's spatial pooler which is an unsupervised algorithm meant to capture statistical information in the same way as the neocortex.
 The goal is to demonstrate